303entity303/kahoot-god/README.md

 ## How to Use

 1. Run the script with `python kahoot_god.py`
-2. Enter the Kahoot name (first 2-3 words are enough) and press Enter.
+2. Enter the Kahoot name (first 2-3 words are enough, more = faster but more chance of typing incorrectly) and press Enter.
 3. Enter the correct answers for the first 5 questions, one at a time.<br/>
 For example, if the answers are 1 2 3 4 1:
 ```